our Sweet Haven Family

 Tru (miniature donkey)

-Our newest family member, Tru, came to us from a nearby farm in spring of 2019.
+Tru came to us from a nearby farm in spring of 2019.
 Her owners felt they didn’t have enough grazing pasture for her and had not been able to take care of her hooves, which had been left untrimmed for many years.
 She has been foundered, which is something that happens to donkeys when they are allowed too much food.
 Donkeys evolved on a very meager diet, and that typically means that pasture grazing is not good for them.
 We were able to find a farrier who reshaped her hooves and we will try to keep her at a healthy weight so that she can stay healthy and mobile.
-Tru has brought our little animal family together, and is very sweet-tempered and affectionate.
+Tru loves giving and receiving hugs and her favorite treats are hackberry leaves.